 However, three related companies’ payments were reported under the parent company in the 2016 report.
 The report notes that multiple payments of parent companies were made on behalf of subsidiaries, e.g. as Shandong Steel Limited making payments on behalf of Tonkolili Iron Ore (SL) Limited and African Railway and Port Services (SL) Limited (pp.ix,56,74,82), which risked leading to double reporting, as the other companies also submitted reporting forms.
 However, the report does not specify the precise payments that were reported by both the parent and subsidiary companies.
 Based on unpublished reporting templates provided by the national secretariat, at least payments an EPA monitoring license fee of African Railway and Port Services (SL) Limited were double-reported as payments under Shandong Steel Limited as well.
 No evidence was provided explaining the reasons for the lack of separate reporting by African Railway and Port Services (SL) Limited, for payments not disclosed by under Shandong Steel Limited (p.115).

-During their meeting in November 2017, the MSG discussed a letter from the new management of Sierra Rutile Limited, stating that the company would not report for 2016 as the company’s accounts prior to the merger of 7 December 2018 were currently “under review”.
+During their meeting in November 2017, the MSG discussed a letter from the new management of Sierra Rutile Limited, stating that the company would not report for 2016 as the company’s accounts prior to the merger of 7 December 2016 were currently “under review”.
 Nonetheless, the 2015 EITI Report did indicate that there were significant transactions associated with Iluka Resources Limited’s acquisition of Sierra Rutile Limited; AUD 375 million equity costs and AUD 18 million transaction costs.
+[NB The reference to the 2015 EITI Report is not correct as the acquisition did not complete until December 2016].
 Although a clear recommendation of the 2015 report included NMA and NRA to assess whether there were possible capital gains taxes accrued, (p.ix,39), no such efforts were noted in the 2016 report nor in MSG meeting minutes.
 Upon investigation the International Secretariat have found documentation suggesting that such taxes were indeed agreed upon in 2016, although no indication of payment timing could be located.
-The payment of capital gains taxes may have been payable by a former major shareholder of Sierra Rutile Limited at the time, Pala Investments.
-Also, although loan repayments are not regular revenue streams like the rest of the above, Sierra Rutile Limited also settled a EUR 22m liability towards the government through two instalments, one in 2016 and one in 2017 (see Requirement 2.6)., If any segment of these instalments covered interest on the loan amount, this is considered non-tax revenues.
+The payment of capital gains taxes was payable by a former major shareholder of Sierra Rutile Limited at the time, Pala Investments.
+Also, although loan repayments are not regular revenue streams like the rest of the above, Sierra Rutile Limited also settled a EUR 22m liability towards the government in November 2016, If any segment of these instalments covered interest on the loan amount, this is considered non-tax revenues.
 However, none of these transactions were covered by the report in detail.

 Material government entities: The MSG determined that all government entities that received revenues from extractive sector companies according to the materiality thresholds were included in the scope, and these seven material agencies are listed in the report (p.48).